Asymmetry Analysis of Bilateral Shapes: Hypothesis tests

-denote the expectation and variance for a random variable $U_g \sim F_g$, where $g=1,2$ labels one of the two groups.
+denote the expectation and variance for a random variable $U_g \sim F_g$ (should not be confused with the distribution of the vector $\bm a$ in Section \ref{sec:test}).
 A simpler version of hypotheses in (\ref{originH0H1}) is

-There are several test statistics that can be used for testing hypotheses given in (\ref{originH0H1}) and (\ref{simpleH0H1}), including the following: \begin{itemize} \item[(a)] the standard two-sample t-test, which assumes a common variance for the two groups ($\sigma_1^2=\sigma_2^2$); \item[(b)] the Mann-Whitney U test, also known as the Wilcoxon rank sum test \citep{mann1947}. \end{itemize} The Mann-Whitney U test is nonparametric so that the test results are invariant under monotonic transformations of the $u_n$.
-In case (a), the significance of the test statistic under $H_0$ can be computed either analytically (assuming normality) or using a bootstrap approximation.
+There are several test statistics that can be used for testing hypotheses given in (\ref{originH0H1}) and (\ref{simpleH0H1}), including the following: \begin{itemize} \item[(a)] Parametric test: the standard two-sample t-test, which assumes $\sigma_1^2=\sigma_2^2$; \item[(b)] Non-parametric test: the Mann-Whitney U test, also known as the Wilcoxon rank sum test \citep{mann1947}. \end{itemize} In case (a), the significance of the test statistic under $H_0$ can be computed either analytically (assuming normality) or using a bootstrap approximation.
 In case (b) the significance can be derived from combinatorial arguments.
 Mann-Whitney U test is considered where the normality assumption on composite asymmetry scores $u_n = \phi(\bm a_n)$ may fail to hold.

+\textbf{Paired data} The test strategies described above can be applied to the paired data by making necessary modification, namely we need to use the paired test in place of the two-sample test for both the parametric and non-parametric cases.
+Specifically, paired t-test and Wilcoxon signed-rank test are used for the parametric and non-parametric cases respectively.

-An advantage of the combine-then-compare approach is that it enables us to accumulate evidence from different features.
-If there is a small amount of asymmetry on many different elementary features, then the composite score will have a large value.
+An advantage of the combine-then-compare approach is that it enables us to accumulate evidence from different features, so if there is a small amount of asymmetry on many different elementary features, then the composite score will have a large value.
 Further, this approach enables the two groups to be compared visually with stem and leaf plots and in particular, any overlap between the two groups can be easily assessed.
-Applications of this approach are in Section \ref{sec:smile}
+Applications of this approach are in Section \ref{sec:combine-compare-Data1}, \ref{sec:combine-compare-Data2} and \ref{sec:combine-compare-Data1-2}.